62 degrees, first thing.

 Another lovely day, gas is $1.19 at Alden.

 On TV57 a requester of funds raised the ethnic stereotype that "loyalty and respect" are things that Italians value highly.
-The implication was made that that Italian viewers should show loyalty and respect to public television by pledging.
+The implication was made that Italian viewers should show loyalty and respect to public television by pledging.

 Loyalty and respect are indeed very important (I'd call them part of common courtesy) but there are other things that are important too, and above all is professionalism.
 For the benefit of any Italians I'll say there's more to it than loyalty and respect - honesty, truthfulness, candor when necessary, tact when possible and professionalism all work together in an ongoing way as parameters of democratic dialogue.